Warrington Bank Quay railway station: Layout and facilities

-The current station has evolved from the second station, it is still on the same site with four high-level platforms, one each side of the two islands.
+The current station has evolved from the second station; it is still on the same site with four high-level platforms, one each side of the two islands.
 The easternmost retains the 19th century buildings, with the western island's buildings dating from the 1950s.

 Passengers enter the station at street level through a functional modern entrance containing an information office and ticket office, and proceed through a subway, reaching the elevated platforms by stairs or a lift.
 There is a buffet on the eastern platform.
+There is a dedicated car park for 282 vehicles and bicycle storage.

-The platforms are numbered 1 to 4 from east to west, the two central lines, platforms 2 (up or southbound) and 3 (down or northbound) are the fast lines with the outer platforms the slow.
+The platforms are numbered 1 to 4 from east to west, the two central lines, platforms 2 (up) and 3 (down) are the fast lines, with the outer platforms the slow.

-Platforms 1 and 4 usually serve two lines, platform 1 dealing with: